Chasbrot/PiRF/README.md

 **Please make sure to use the BCM layout for refencing the GPIO pins, not the others.**
 **Disclamer: I don't know if it works with wiringPi ports on other SBCs such as OrangePi.**

+# Code capturing
+You can find the codes of many RF switches online.
+If not you can use the 433Utils library https://github.com/ninjablocks/433Utils on a Arduino to capture codes.
+Make sure to use the advanced sketch if you don't pick up any signals.

 **Credits to:**
 * Till Nenz for the Unitec library.